y-hrubskyi/goit-react-hw-08-phonebook/README.md

 ## Features

-- **User Authentication**: Register securely with unique credentials.
+- **User Authentication:** Register securely with unique credentials.
 Login easily to access your account.
-- **Contact Management**: Add, edit, and delete contacts effortlessly.
+- **Contact Management:** Add, edit, and delete contacts effortlessly.
-- **Search Functionality**: Find contacts quickly by name or number.
+- **Search Functionality:** Find contacts quickly by name or number.
-- **Data Persistence**: Securely store your contact data.
+- **Data Persistence:** Securely store your contact data.
-- **User-Friendly Interface**: Enjoy a seamless experience with an intuitive, attractive and responsive design.
+- **User-Friendly Interface:** Enjoy a seamless experience with an intuitive, attractive and responsive design.

 ## Tech Stack